 Why choose Cleveland Clinic for your care?

-The Cardiac Transplantation Program at the Kaufman Center for Heart Failure has been performing heart transplants since 1985.
-Since the program began, staff surgeons have performed more than 1,600 heart transplants.
-In 2013, 44 cardiac transplants were completed, and 67 patients were implanted with a mechanical circulatory support device.
-Additionally, staff performed several dual organ transplants including heart/liver, heart/lung and heart/kidney transplants.
+The Cardiac Transplantation Program at the Kaufman Center for Heart Failure Treatment and Recovery began in 1985.
+Since then, staff surgeons have performed more than 2000 heart transplants and several dual organ transplants, including heart/liver, heart/lung and heart/kidney transplants.

 Mechanical Circulatory Support (MCS) Devices